Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-872-eventual_consistency_status.md

 This design introduces a `code` property into the standadard DDS error response that allows clients to differentiate responses that have the same HTTP response status code/number.

+For responses in which a code is not relevant or has not been implemented yet, the following will be returned for the `code` property:`"code": "not_provided"`.

 ## Process View

 Add notes about performance, scalability, throughput, etc. here.
 These can inform future proposals to change the implementation.